s-chh/LSPP/README.md

 - Showcases that each class favors non-target classes similar to the target class for probability assignment.
 - E.g. in the CIFAR10 dataset, while assigning the probability for class _Dog_.
-	- The network exhibits a preference for classes like _Cat_, and _Horse_ which are semantically closer
+	- The network exhibits a preference for the class _Cat_ followed by _Horse_, Deer, etc. which are semantically closer.
  	- The least weightage is for the non-animal classes like _Ship_, and _Truck_.
   	- Other classes and the datasets show the same trend.
 - C-Matrix for the CIFAR100 dataset is available <a href="./figures/c_cifar100.jpg">here.</a>